-The next day Rochambeau's army marched from Coventry, through Sterling, Connecticut via Route 14A (Plainfield Pike) to the third camp in Plainfield opposite Plainfield Cemetery, arriving on June 19.
-A 3.6-mile portion of the march route between the second and third camps is listed on the National Register of Historic Places.
-It’s a narrow, hilly winding road with stone walls.
+The next day Rochambeau’s army marched from Coventry, through Sterling, Connecticut via Route 14A (Plainfield Pike) to the third camp in Plainfield opposite Plainfield Cemetery, arriving on June 19.
+A 3.6-mile portion of the march route that winds between the second and third camps is listed on the National Register of Historic Places.

 For a map of the Rhode Island portion of the trail, click here.